valehelle/srs/pages/README.md

 ```

-## This is an example of linking to another file.
-You don't need to care about the version, we will take care of it for you.
+# This is an example of linking to another file.

 [Im a link to the register file](./auth/register.md)